 Unfortunately, that can lead to some good people being missed out on completely.
 And maybe a better chance to be found (and called in) for people who play the keyword “game” well.

-As much as they can do, computers just can’t figure out the perfect candidates without human help – at least not yet.
+As much as they can do, computers just can’t figure out the perfect candidates without human help — at least not yet.
+Someone has to feed them the information and analytic criteria.
 And not everyone picking the keywords or phrases knows how to optimally use them.

-So the results can leave out some great candidates.
+So the results of the combination of human programming and automated screening can leave out some great candidates.
 Especially if the person selecting the keywords makes the criteria too narrow or limited.
 Or misses the mark completely.

 If you want to suggest changes to this or any other definition in our career dictionary, feel free to add your suggestions in a comment.